Acoustics 001 - LoudspeakerWithCabinet

 Define the model materials:

-Pick the Air
+Assign the Air

-material from the materials database and assign it to the air bubble volume 14
+material to the air bubble volume.

-Pick the Aluminium
+Assign the Aluminium

-material from the materials database and assign it to volumes 2 - 5, 11, 12
+material to the outer cabinet volumes (here 2 - 5, 11, 12

-Pick the Iron
+Assign the Iron

-. - Change Magnetic permeability value to
+- Change Magnetic permeability to

 mu0